 Timbertunnel Concept

 I had designed a rigid polytunnel with the frame made from laminated timber several years ago, sketched it in 3D, costed it all out and then kept tweaking and modifying the design.
-But I never got to build it until this year.
+But I never got to build it until 2022.
 I wanted to design something that was made from locally grown timber but was also rigid and strong enough to cope with Scottish weather.
 Using twinwall polycarbonate sheeting adds strength and it will last far longer than conventional polytunnel sheeting.
 Recycled polycarbonate was also on the wishlist, but alas that’s not available yet (not in clear, anyway).

 The Design